 Of course, if you’re purchasing a one story home, many homes in Point Loma can achieve a dramatically better view by adding a second story.
 The views themselves are hard to beat anywhere in San Diego county.
 Views of San Diego Bay are ever-changing.
 Military ships, cruise ships, and an endless mosaic of sailboats paint a canvas that is always fresh.
 Unlike ocean views, which turn into a black void at night, the shimmering lights of downtown San Diego keeps the show going long after sunset.
 Because of the varied topography on the Point, some neighborhoods are more known for their views than others.
 More details on that in the neighborhoods sections below.

 Although there is significant variation in home values depending on the neighborhood you’re seeking in Point Loma, for the most part home values are well above the median for San Diego County.
 Point Loma is a highly desirable place to live, and condo and home prices tend to reflect that.

-Below, you’ll find a graph showing the media sales prices of homes in the 92106 and 92107 zip codes.
-The data reflects the last three years and it is automatically updated to be current.
+Below, you’ll find a graph showing the average sales prices of homes in the 92106 and 92107 zip codes.
+The data reflects the last five years of both single-family and condos/townhomes and it is automatically updated to be current.

 Single Family Detached Homes

-Stand-alone, single family homes can be found in Point Loma for under $700,000.
-Homes in that lower end of the price range for Point Loma tend to be relatively small, and are often closer to the flight path for Lindbergh Field.
-The median sales price (as of November, 2014) for detached homes in Point Loma is over $800,000.
-Most homes with good views, regardless of the specific sub-neighborhood of Point Loma, tend to be in the $900,000 and up range.
+Stand-alone, single family homes can be found in Point Loma starting at a bit over $1 Million.
+Homes in the lower end of the price range for Point Loma tend to be relatively small, and are often closer to the flight path for Lindbergh Field (an area known as Loma Portal).
+Most homes with good views, regardless of the specific sub-neighborhood of Point Loma, tend to be in the $1,500,000 and up range.
 Despite some absolutely amazing properties with some absolutely spectacular views, even multi-million dollar estates seem relatively moderately-priced when compared to properties in neighborhoods like La Jolla.